Sound of the Trap

 For this creation, Cecilia worked on a Babylon library of dance and emotions.
 This library is composed of a diverse repertory complete with ancestral, historical and current dances.
 The center of Cecilia’s practice focuses on the study of different body constructions and dance cultures.
 She creates a cadaver exquis; full of imagery, historical references, contemporary and folk dances that intertwine with recorded music and live sound.
 Sound of the Trap created in Salzburg, nourishes the spiritual body through Jamaican dancehall, Argentinian Cumbia, Bolivian dance of the wind, Hungarian and Tirolian folk dance, and a choreography created in response to the industrial revolution between the two world wars.
 Sound of the Trap also incorporates music such as Mozart Symphonies, a contemporary recreation of the Sound of Music musical, Afro Trap and Cumbia.
 Before studying at SEAD Salzburg Experimental Academy of Dance in 2002/2003, Cecilia performed several theatre scenes and monologues written by Thomas Bernhard in Buenos Aires.
 Today she reflects in this work on the apocalyptic discourse of the characters and rewritings of the text based on Thomas Bernhard’s autobiographic series The origin, The gel, The cave, The child and In the heights.

-Premiere: PNEU festival, Salzburg, Austria January 20.2018 Production: SEAD Salzburg Experimental Academy of Dance and SZENE Salzburg Duration: +/-60min Dancers: 7 (Félix Urbina Alejandre, Tilly Sordat, Tina Forés-Hitt, Luca Kancsó, Maté Horvath, Ruby Frances Jones; guest dancer: Camilo Melja)
+Premiere: PNEU - Performing New Europe Festival, Salzburg, Austria, January 20, 2018 Production: SEAD Salzburg Experimental Academy of Dance, SZENE Salzburg, blackmountain Supported by apap – Performing Europe 2020, co-funded by the Creative Europe Programme of the European Union.
+Duration: +/-45min Dancers: 7 (Félix Urbina Alejandre, Tilly Sordat, Tina Forés-Hitt, Luca Kancsó, Maté Horvath, Ruby Frances Jones; guest dancer: Camilo Melja)